trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 remove_orphan_files
 ~~~~~~~~~~~~~~~~~~~

-The ``remove_orphan_files`` command removes all files from table's data
+The ``remove_orphan_files`` command removes all files from a table's data
-directory which are not linked from metadata files and that are older than the
+directory that are not linked from metadata files and that are older than the
 value of ``retention_threshold`` parameter.
 Deleting orphan files from time to
-time is recommended to keep size of table's data directory under control.
+time is recommended to keep size of a table's data directory under control.

 ``remove_orphan_files`` can be run as follows: